craftercms/craftercms/README.md

 * `authoringEnvDir`: Where to store the authoring environment, default `./crafter-authoring`
 * `deliveryEnvDir`: Where to store the delivery environment, default `./crafter-delivery`
 * `currentPlatform`: What platform to build to (`linux` or `darwin`), default is the build machine's OS
+* `pushDockerImages`: Push the Docker images to DockerHub (if you have the right permissions), default `false`
+* `tagDockerImages`: Tag the Docker images with the tag provided (if you have the right permissions), default is not to tag

 # 3. Build Deployable Binaries